Hacker0x01/docs.hackerone.com/docs/hackers/using-markdown.md

 You can inline images and videos in the report description, comments and report summary by writing the attachment reference id within curly braces (as in {F:id}).

-Example: For the above attachment, the markdown
+Example: For the above attachment, the markdown:

 ```